Parliamentary.ai

 Groups Affected

-• Young people (aged 16-25): Those undertaking unpaid work experience for more than four weeks will be entitled to the national minimum wage, benefiting them financially.
+• Young people (aged 16-25): Those undertaking unpaid work experience for more than four weeks will be positively affected, as they will become entitled to the national minimum wage.

-• Employers: Businesses providing work experience placements exceeding four weeks will be required to pay the national minimum wage, potentially increasing their costs.
+• Employers: Businesses offering work experience programs exceeding four weeks will be required to pay the national minimum wage, potentially increasing their costs.

 Full Text